mathworks/jenkins-matlab-plugin/CONFIGDOC.md

 4) Click **Save** to confirm your choices.

 ### Register Using MATLAB Package Manager
-To register a specific version of MATLAB as a Jenkins tool using MATLAB Package Manager as the installer:
+To register a specific version of MATLAB as a Jenkins tool using MATLAB Package Manager as the installer, follow these steps.
+(Automatic installation is supported only on UNIX systems.)

 1) In your Jenkins interface, select **Manage Jenkins > Tools**.
 2) In the **MATLAB installations** section of the **Tools** page, click **Add MATLAB**.
 The section expands and lets you assign a name to your preferred MATLAB version.